Mbed-TLS/mbedtls/docs/architecture/psa-migration/testing.md

 they should be when `MBEDTLS_USE_PSA_CRYPTO` is enabled.

 However, when it comes to TLS, we also have the option of using debug messages to confirm which code path is taken.
-This is generaly un-necessary, except when a decision is made at run-time about whether to use the PSA or legacy code path.
+This is generally unnecessary, except when a decision is made at run-time about whether to use the PSA or legacy code path.
 For example, for record protection, currently some ciphers are supported via PSA while some others aren't, with a run-time fallback.
 In this case, it's